qiyuangong/Deep_Learning_Exercise/README.md

     - Methods for training & inference
     - Hardwares for training & inference

-Tips: Pls focus on one of them, i.e., become expert in one area rather than know everything but not good at any of them.
+Tips: Pls focus on one of them, i.e., become expert in one area (or a few area) rather than know everything but not good at any of them.
+Pay more attention on Deep Learning papers rather than blogs.

 How to: Choose a most interesting or relevant (with your work) area, and dig in.
 Then, keep tracking this area and become an expert.

 ## Materials & Resources